opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

     5. Preview the result of the cleanup process (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).

 .. _defining_colors_for_the_color_line_processing:

 Defining Colors for the Color Line Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The colors used to recognize and process drawing lines when doing color line processing can be defined by using the style editor or picking color values directly from the drawing you want to process

-It is possible to add colors to the list, or removed them if they are not needed.
+It is possible to add colors to the list, or remove them if they are not needed anymore.
 The maximum number of color you can define is seven (black included).

 .. note:: The first color of the list, i.e. the black color, cannot be edited or removed.

 .. tip:: **To define colors:**